 - The cost of reviewing a Part II Application will be included in an origination fee, which will be charged to the applicant only upon financial close of the loan guarantee.

 Due Diligence & Term Sheet Negotiation

 - LPO performs financial, credit, legal, environmental, market due diligence.

 - LPO typically engages external advisors (e.g., legal, technical, financial, market, insurance) to assist in due diligence and structuring.

 - LPO reviews project compliance with federal environmental laws.

 - LPO structures the transaction, underwrites and negotiates term sheet with the applicant.

-- LPO issues Conditional Commitment.
+- Upon review and approval by the Secretary of Energy, LPO issues a Conditional Commitment.

 - LPO and the applicant negotiate and finalize the loan guarantee agreement and project documents.